-World-class universities: London is home to some of the best universities in the world, including the University of Oxford, the University of Cambridge, and Imperial College London.
+World-class universities: London is home to some of the best universities in the world, including the University of Oxford, the University of Cambridge, King’s College and Imperial College London.
 These institutions are known for their academic excellence and research opportunities.

 But before you start packing your belongings, you should decide where in London to move to.
 Not all areas in the capital are student-friendly.
 You should try to find a neighbourhood that has: